 Phonics is taught in a highly structured programme of daily lessons across FS/KS1 and KS2 in groups differentiated according to children’s phonic awareness and development.

 Children’s progress is continually reviewed to allow for movement between ability groups, and children move phonics group when it is felt necessary to meet their needs.
 Children are formally assessed at the end of each term.

 The national Phonics screening check is performed in June of Year 1.
+Due to Covid 19 our current Year 2 pupils will undertake the Phonics Screening Test in December 2020.
 Prior to this, the Year 1 phonics workshop gives parents information about how they can support their children at home with phonics.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.
 As children enter KS2 provision is made for those children still requiring daily phonics.

 At Hadrian Primary School children will learn to read with confidence, fluency and understanding, providing them with the skills required to achieve a lifetime of enjoyment through reading.